 Surprisingly, a company culture that is also a community is much different than a culture that exists as its own entity.
 Why is that?
 As discussed by Planet Labs’ Director of People, Cara Brennan Allamano, the word community as it pertains to company culture is “inclusive as well as empowering.
 Culture can feel bigger than each individual — community instead relays the level of impact that each individual can have.”

 According to Oxford Dictionaries, community is a feeling of fellowship with others, as a result of sharing common attitudes, interests, and goals.
 Due to the fact that communities are guided by shared interests and beliefs, they are much more susceptible to adaptation of the ebb and flow of the startup world.

 A culture cannot rely on individual efforts, but the sum of a system that lifts up the community and allows it to prosper in an ever-changing ecosystem.
 When building your company ‘community’, focus on forming systems that support company goals while adhering to values and beliefs set forth by leaders in unison with cultural objectives.

 Not only is your company culture a significant driving factor in obtaining and retaining top talent, but it’s what keeps your organization chugging along through the rollercoaster that is startup life.
 We can all be happy and stick together through the highs, but without a strong community and culture, you may more than likely not be able to make it through the lows.
 Tactics such as utilizing the psychological and physical benefits of group fitness for the health of your team can aid in building and maintaining a strong culture and community within your organization, and in turn, help your business thrive as a healthy entity in the marketplace.

-Christina Valenziano is the Digital Marketing Strategist at Peerfit.
-She’s an avid Peerfitter, peanut butter addict, and word nerd.
+Christina Valenziano is the Senior Marketing Strategist at Peerfit.
+She’s an avid Peerfitter, music addict, and speaks fluent sarcasm.